 [see: Climate Prediction Center 30-day Outlook | December Temperature Normal Map]

-- The 90-day temperature outlook for December through February shows equal chances for below, above and normal temperature.
-The 90-day precipitation outlook for December through February indicates a strong tendency for above normal precipitation.
-Perhaps the snowy winter will continue.
+- The 90-day temperature outlook for December through February shows a tendency for below normal temperatures over the north and west central and equal chances for above, near normal and below normal temperatures .
+The 90-day precipitation outlook for December through February indicates a tendency for above normal precipitation.
+Because the December outlooks leans warm and dry, the cool and wet part of the winter is weighted for January and February.

 [see: Climate Prediction Center 90-day Outlook]